Skip to main content

 Use a table to organize and display long lists of data or content, or to help users find a specific piece of information in a large data set.

-• Column titles in the header row should be as short as possible but can wrap to 2 rows and then truncate if necessary.
+• Column titles in the header row should be as short as possible, allowing wrapping to two lines if necessary, while table content should ideally fit on one line but can wrap to multiple lines when needed.

 • All content within a column is the same level of hierarchy as all other content within that column.
 A table shouldn't be used to communicate hierarchy.